alecGraves/planet_understanding_the_amazon_from_space/README.md

 * simplenet_v2 and simplenet_v2_m are being tested

 ## TODO (que)
-* Calculate jpeg means and perform subtraction in data loading function, optional pass in means
-* use JPEGS instead of tifs
-* make submission to test fscore2
-    * create model output function
-* build and test other FScore2=92 architecture
-* build and test resnet
 * make a performance evaluation function, see most missed class, etc
 * create special networks trained on hard classes
     * try cirriculum learning?